Organizing your kitchen cupboards is key to keeping your kitchen clean and organized. Learn how to organize kitchen cabinets in this post.

 How to organize a small kitchen

-The tips I’m going to go through below are the same for any size kitchen you have.
+The kitchen organizing cupboards tips I’m going to go through below are the same for any size kitchen you have.
 I have a small kitchen with not a lot of extra storage so I’ve had to be creative with some of the organizing projects I’ve done.

 Kitchen organization tips

-To start these processes take everything out of the cupboards completely.
+To start the kitchen cupboard organizing process, take everything out of the cupboards completely.
 This is the easiest way to make sure that you have everything that you will be going through taken out of the cupboards.
 If you have kitchen cabinet organizers you’ll want to make sure you remove those too.

 Make sure that you keep like items grouped together.
 This will help you later on when you are putting things back.
 For example, keeping all of the eating dishes together and the plastic containers together.
 This will save you time later on.